dialonce/dialonce.github.io/android/howto/index.md

 [![Download](https://api.bintray.com/packages/dialonce/maven/dialonce-android/images/download.svg) ](https://bintray.com/dialonce/maven/dialonce-android/_latestVersion)

-This document will guide you through the integration of the Dial Once SDK for Android.
+This document will guide you through the integration of the Dial-Once SDK for Android.

 You can find more information about the Android SDK [on the dedicated page](/android/specs).